Etech-team5-group6/Docker-Project/README.md

 5. What is a docker container?

-    A Docker container image is a lightweight, standalone, executable package of software that includes everything needed to run     an application: code, runtime, system tools, system libraries and settings.
+  Answer  -  A Docker container image is a lightweight, standalone, executable package of software that includes everything needed to run     an application: code, runtime, system tools, system libraries and settings.

-6. How do you troubleshoot miscommunications of docker containers? - Nelly
+6. How do you troubleshoot miscommunications of docker containers? - Nelly Answer  - $Ping -c4 command can be use to troubleshoot miscommunications of docker containers.
+If ping response is positive then the containers are on the same network if negative response then they are not on the same network

-7. How are you using docker in your current role at Etech Consulting? - Nelly
+7. How are you using docker in your current role at Etech Consulting? - Nelly Answer  - At Etech Consulting with use docker to containerize applications.

 8. What implementation will you deploy to ensure data is persisted from a docker container application? - Nelly
+    Answer  - Persistent mount will be implemented to ensure data is  persisted from a docker container application.